-What Is a Bank Levy, and How Does It Work?
+What a Bank Levy Is and How It Works

 Nobody can force you to make payments, but bank levies give creditors a powerful collection option when you’re behind on payments.
 But that doesn’t mean you’re powerless.
 In some situations, it’s possible to prevent a levy, especially when the only money in your account is from federal benefits.